'Denying the known truth' leads to absurdity, spiritual and mental blindness

 Begone.

-Arguing with such men also threatens to take away time which would be better spent profitably, not least by helping those who are genuinely perplexed - or even by going outside ourselves and, as the young men say today, “touching grass.”
+Arguing with such men also threatens to waste time which would be better spent profitably, not least by helping those who are genuinely perplexed – or even by going outside ourselves and, as the young men say today, “touching grass.”

 Blindness of mind as a sin and as a punishment